 Business Management is a course of study leading to an A.A.S. degree.
 The coursework includes both general requirements (liberal arts courses) as well as curriculum requirements (business courses).
-In addition, each student takes elective courses in one of the following four areas of study:
+In addition, each student takes elective courses in one of the following five areas of study:

 - General Management

 - Finance and Banking

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.

 - Effectively communicate using the language of business

 - Make business decisions using a systematic, evaluative, information-based approach rooted in ethics and social responsibility